saulnyongesa/saulnyongesa/README.md

-- 👋 Hi, I’m @saulnyongesa
+👋 Hi, I’m Saul Nyongesa Mupalia
-- 👀 I’m a software developer.
-I have specialized in Web development.
+👀 I’m a software developer, specializing in web development using Python and Django.
-- 🌱 I’m currently a student at Kibabii University, I'm taking a bachelor's degree in computer science.
-- 📫 My contacts are;
--  emails: saulnyongesa92@gmail.com or saulnyongesa4@gmail.com
--  WhatsApp: 0708560861.

 <!---
 saulnyongesa/saulnyongesa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.